-In order to advise you as to what maintenance and renewal obligations you have, you will need to provide us with the registration number of your mark, and advise whether the owner of the mark has changed since the registration issued.
-Typically, a single class maintenance application is $800.00 ($425.00 each additional class and includes optional filing of statement of continuous use), and a single class renewal application is $925.00 ($575.00 each additional class), inclusive of all services, fees and government charges.
-Comprehensive fee table below.
+In order for us to advise you as to your maintenance and renewal obligations, you need to provide us with the registration number of your mark and advise whether the owner of the mark has changed since the registration issued.
+Typically, a maintenance application for a single class is $900 ($525 for each additional class) and includes the optional filing of a statement of continuous use.
+A renewal application for a single class is $1025 ($675 for each additional class), inclusive of all services, fees and government charges.
+See our comprehensive fee table below.

-The following is a brief explanation of the applications that you need to file to keep your U.S. registration alive.
+The following is a brief explanation of the documents you need to file to keep your U.S. registration alive.

-(A “Madrid Protocol” filing is an international treaty that allows applicants to file for trademark protection in multiple countries through a single application with a single office, for example, the USPTO.
-If your registration is a Madrid Protocol registration, please see that section further below.)
+(The “Madrid Protocol” an international treaty that allows applicants to file for trademark protection in multiple countries through a single application to a single office, for example, the USPTO.
+(If your registration is a Madrid Protocol registration, please see that section further below.)

-Owners of non-Madrid Protocol U.S. registrations must file the following:
+Owners of non-Madrid Protocol U.S. registrations must file the following documents:

-- a Declaration of Use and/or Excusable Nonuse is a declaration submitted by the trademark owner attesting to the use of the mark or, if not in use in whole or in part, identifying the special circumstances that excuse nonuse.
-Business decisions not to use a mark for any reason, for example decreased demand, do not excuse nonuse.
-The Declaration under §8 of the Trademark Act must be filed in the 6th year following the registration date.
-For an additional fee, the USPTO allows for a six-month grace period to submit the document.
+• A Declaration of Use and/or Excusable Nonuse is a declaration submitted by the trademark owner attesting to the of the mark or, if not in use in whole or in part, identifying the special circumstances that excuse nonuse.
+Business decisions not to use a mark, for example, due to decreased demand, do not excuse nonuse.
+A Declaration of Use (under §8 of the Trademark Act) must be filed in the 6th year following the registration date.
+For an additional fee, the USPTO allows a six-month grace period to submit the document.
 If the mark has been in continuous use for five years from the registration date, owners should also (but are not required to) file a Declaration of Incontestability under §15 of the Trademark Act.

-- a Declaration of Use and/or Excusable Nonuse and an Application for Renewal under §§8 and 9 of the Trademark Act must be filed between the 9th and 10th years after the registration date, and between every 9th- and 10th-year thereafter, always calculated from the registration date.
-Again, for an additional fee, the USPTO allows for a six-month grace period.
+• A Declaration of Use and/or Excusable Nonuse and an Application for Renewal under §§8 and 9 of the Trademark Act must be filed between the 9th and 10th years after the registration date, and between every 9th and 10th year thereafter, always calculated from the registration date.
+Again, for an additional fee, the USPTO allows a six-month grace period.

 Madrid Protocol Registrations